Robert Helpmann: 1960s

 At the start of the 1960s Helpmann worked mostly in non-ballet theatre, forgoing the opportunity to create the role of the Widow Simone in Ashton's La fille mal gardée in favour of directing Vivien Leigh and Mary Ure in Jean Giraudoux's play Duel of Angels on Broadway.
 In 1962 he performed again for Australian audiences in another Old Vic company, this time headed by Vivien Leigh, which appeared in the Far East, South America and Australia.
 In 1963 he choreographed his sixth work for The Royal Ballet, the short-lived and critically damned Elektra, with music by Malcolm Arnold and featuring Nadia Nerina, David Blair, Monica Mason and Derek Rencher.
 He also supervised a new production of Swan Lake for the company, with important new choreographic contributions from Ashton.
 In the same year he played Prince Tuan in the film 55 Days at Peking.

 In 1962 Peggy van Praagh, formerly of Sadler's Wells, launched a new company, the Australian Ballet, which, Sorely Walker writes, steadily gained ground as "a company full of lively young Australian talent, helped along by top-level international stars like Erik Bruhn, Rudolf Nureyev, and Sonia Arova."
 Van Praagh approached Helpmann to create a new work for the company and he suggested a story based around the native Australian lyrebird.
 He was keen to promote Australian talent, and recruited Sidney Nolan to design the costumes and scenery and Malcolm Williamson to compose the score.
-The work, titled The Display, was premiered at the Adelaide Festival in March 1964, with Kathleen Gorham in the leading role, to an enthusiastic reception.
+The work, titled The Display, was premiered at the Adelaide Festival in March 1964, with Kathleen Gorham in the leading role, to an enthusiastic reception. he appeared in a TV special Half an Hour with Robert Helpmann.

 Back in London, Helpmann directed and choreographed the first British production of Lerner and Loewe's musical Camelot in 1964.
 He had been approached by its authors to play Merlin in the original Broadway production, but nothing came of the suggestion.
 For the London production he sought to recapture, more than the American production had done, the sprit of The Once and Future King, the book on which the show was based.
 The musical received tepid reviews, but Helpmann's production, with designs by John Truscott, was praised as a "dazzling" and "gorgeous spectacle"; the show ran for well over a year.